ThrillStays

 2. Do not skid or cut switchbacks

-3. Do not ride on muddy trails (this causes lasting damage)
+3. Do not ride on muddy trails (causes lasting damage to trail surface)

 4. Pack out everything you bring in — follow Leave No Trace principles